HieronZhang/SkyByte-Artifact/README.md

 ## 0. Hardware and Software Dependencies

-This artifact can be executed on any x86 machine with at least 32 GB of main memory and at least 128 GB of disk space.
+This artifact can run on any x86 machine with at least 32 GB of RAM and at least 128 GB of disk space.
 We highly recommend running the artifact on a workstation with multiple powerful CPU cores and at least 64 GB main memory.
-The artifact needs a Linux environment (preferably Ubuntu 20.04+) and a compiler that supports the C++11 standard.
+The artifact requires a Linux environment (preferably Ubuntu 20.04+) and a compiler that supports the C++11 standard.

 ## 1. Installation